Cybercriminals exploit vulnerabilities and misconfigurations across an organization’s attack surface to gain unauthorized access to sensitive data.

 3. Security Ratings and Risk Scoring

-Security ratings and risk scoring quickly identify the security issues affecting each asset and whether they are exposing information that could result in data breaches, data leaks, or other cyber attacks
+Security ratings and risk scoring quickly identify the security issues affecting IT assets, like web applications, and reveal whether they’re exposing information that could result in data breaches, data leaks, or other cyber attacks - insights that could indicate potential attack targets that need to be hardened.

 4. Continuous Security Monitoring

 Continuous security monitoring is one of the most important features of an attack management solution.
 Sophisticated cyber attack techniques emerge daily and zero-day vulnerabilities pose a bigger threat the longer they go undiscovered and unpatched.
-Effective attack surface management software will monitor your assets 24/7 for newly discovered security vulnerabilities, weaknesses, misconfiguration, and compliance issues.
+Effective attack surface management software leverages automation technology to monitor your assets for newly discovered security vulnerabilities, weaknesses, misconfiguration, and compliance issues.

 5. Malicious Asset and Incident Monitoring